This homemade cinnamon ice cream is a cozy, healthy dessert recipe that’s full of comforting spices (it’s also dairy free and vegan).

 - 3 cups apple cider

-- Meanwhile, make the apple cider reduction: In a saucepan, heat 3 cups cider over medium-high heat.
+- Meanwhile, make the apple cider reduction: In a saucepan, heat the apple cider over medium-high heat.
 Bring to a low boil and boil for 30 to 35 minutes until starts to thickens and becomes caramel in color, but before burning or solidifying.
 Watch carefully in the last 10 minutes to ensure the proper timing.
 Pour into a separate container and allow to cool (it will thicken as it cools).
 Re-heat prior to serving if necessary.

 About the Authors

-Sonja Overhiser is an acclaimed vegetarian cookbook author and cook based in Indianapolis.
-She’s host of the food podcast Small Bites and founder of the food website A Couple Cooks.
+Sonja Overhiser is author of Pretty Simple Cooking, named one of the best healthy cookbooks of 2018.
+She’s host of the food podcast Small Bites and founder of the food blog A Couple Cooks.
 Featured from the TODAY Show to Bon Appetit, Sonja seeks to inspire adventurous eating to make the world a better place one bite at a time.

 Alex Overhiser is an acclaimed food photographer and author based in Indianapolis.
-He’s host of the food podcast Small Bites and founder of the food website A Couple Cooks.
-Featured from the TODAY Show to Bon Appetit, Alex is author of Pretty Simple Cooking, named one of the “best vegetarian cookbooks” by Epicurious.
+He’s host of the food podcast Small Bites and founder of the recipe website A Couple Cooks.
+Featured from the TODAY Show to Bon Appetit, Alex is author of Pretty Simple Cooking, named one of the best vegetarian cookbooks by Epicurious.